Drug data last refreshed 49m ago · AI intelligence enriched 6d ago

-ZANTAC 300 is an oral tablet containing 300 mg of ranitidine, a histamine-2 receptor antagonist approved in 1983 for acid-related gastrointestinal disorders.
-The drug reduces gastric acid secretion by blocking H2 receptors on parietal cells.
-It is indicated for conditions such as peptic ulcer disease, gastroesophageal reflux disease (GERD), and Zollinger-Ellison syndrome.
+ZANTAC 300 is an oral tablet histamine H2-receptor antagonist approved in 1983 for gastrointestinal acid-related disorders.
+The drug reduces gastric acid secretion and is indicated for conditions such as peptic ulcer disease and gastroesophageal reflux disease (GERD).
+It represents a foundational class in GI therapeutics, though mechanism of action and specific indications are not detailed in current records.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.